younghhk/NCI/README.md

 ##  Population Health & Cancer Surveillance Research

-Tools for large-scale population health surveillance, cancer burden estimation, and standardized rate computation using registry and national data.
+Statistical tools and software for large-scale population health surveillance, cancer research, and risk factor analysis using registry, survey, and national cohort data.

 ### [Healthy Eating Index (HEI) Software](https://github.com/younghhk/HEI)
 R-based implementation of **HEI-2020** used widely in diet–cancer epidemiology to quantify diet quality in large cohorts such as NHANES.